adanvdo/YT-RED-UI/README.md

 ## CHANGELOG <a name="changelog"></a>

+### 9/29/2023 v1.0.4.4
+- Fixed Bug where segment End-Time was set to the media end time before download started
+- Fixed bug where some video+audio downloads were logged with a download type of audio

 ### 9/9/2023 v1.0.4.3
 - Added Version Number to Error Log Uploads
 - Added Media URLs to Error Logs where they were missing